priprueter/currdev_unit_plan-sonic-pi-gen-music/README.md

 ---

 ## Lessons
-Total length: 3-4 Weeks
+Total length: 2-3 Weeks

 Note: As I plan this, I am realizing this is shaping up to take a lot more time than the 2 weeks discussed in class.
 I already have 10 lessons planned out without any time allotted to do work in class for certain projects.
 I may have to break this unit plan into two (Generative music in Sonic Pi, Issues of Ethics in AI) and only focus on completing one for this specific assignment.

-Maybe start with introduction to Aleatoric music examples:<br>
+0. Intro to Indeterminate/Aleotoric Music
+  - Defining Indeterminate/Aleotoric
+  - Pros/Cons to this method of composition
-John Cage - Winds of Change<br>
+  - John Cage - Music of Changes
-Brian Eno - Airport music<br>
+  - Create piece using dice rolls and coin flips **Standards**
+- 7-8.IC.1

 1. Indeterminate introduction and composition
+  - Different methods for randomization
-  - Create piece using dice and coins
+    - dice
-  - Recreate this piece using dice and rand_i
+    - rand_i
+  - Recreating Dice Roll and Coin Flip piece in Sonic Pi **Standards**
+- 7-8.CT.6

 2. True random vs Pseudo random
   - Using rrand_i to choose random integer from a range of numbers